piorpiedev/piorpiedev/README.md

 ## Hi there! 👋

-I'm **Piorpie**, an italian full time cs student at the University of Pisa, a passionate go developer, and a cybersecurity entusiast (crypto stands for cryptology)
+I'm **Piorpie**, an italian full time cs student at the University of Pisa, a passionate Go developer, and a cybersecurity entusiast

 Currently recovering from a performance iper-fixation

+> [!important]
+> Crypto stands for cryptology
+> —Pianka, 2025

 ## Skills & Technologies